WolframRavenwolf/AI-Hotkeys/README.md

 ## Installation

+1. **Automatic Setup (RECOMMENDED!): Download and Launch the Windows Installer:**
+   - Head over to the [releases on GitHub](https://github.com/WolframRavenwolf/AI-Hotkeys/releases) and download the latest `AI-Hotkeys-Setup.exe` file.
+     - Direct link to the latest release: [**AI-Hotkeys.exe**](https://github.com/WolframRavenwolf/AI-Hotkeys/releases/latest/download/AI-Hotkeys-Setup.exe)
+   - Run the `AI-Hotkeys-Setup.exe` to install the app.
+   - I highly recommend keeping the autostart option enabled and checking out the keyboard shortcut overview at the end.
+Use the convenient print button and place it next to your keyboard for quick reference.
+This is the best way to quickly familiarize yourself with all the hotkeys!

-1. **Download and Run the Standalone Executable :**
+2. **Manual Install: Download and Run the Standalone Executable:**
-   - Head over to the [releases on GitHub](https://github.com/WolframRavenwolf/AI-Hotkeys/releases) and download the latest `.exe` file.
+   - Head over to the [releases on GitHub](https://github.com/WolframRavenwolf/AI-Hotkeys/releases) and download the latest `AI-Hotkeys.exe` file.
      - Direct link to the latest release: [**AI-Hotkeys.exe**](https://github.com/WolframRavenwolf/AI-Hotkeys/releases/latest/download/AI-Hotkeys.exe)
-   - Run the `.exe` without needing to install anything.
+   - Run the `AI-Hotkeys.exe` without needing to install anything.
-   - To have the app start automatically on login, place the `.exe` file (or a shortcut to it) in your Autostart folder:
+   - To have the app start automatically on login, place the `AI-Hotkeys.exe` file (or a shortcut to it) in your Autostart folder:
      - Open File Explorer and type `shell:startup` into the address bar, then press Enter.
-     - Copy the `.exe` file (or a shortcut to it) into the opened folder.
+     - Copy the `AI-Hotkeys.exe` file (or a shortcut to it) into the opened folder.

-2. **Alternative: Download and Install AutoHotkey:**
+3. **Alternative: Download and Install AutoHotkey:**
    - Visit [AutoHotkey's official website](https://www.autohotkey.com/) and download version 1.1.
    - Install AutoHotkey v1.1 on your system.
    - Clone or download this repository to your local machine:
      ```sh
      git clone https://github.com/WolframRavenwolf/AI-Hotkeys.git
      ```
-     Or just download the `.ahk` file directly from GitHub.
+     Or just download the `AI-Hotkeys.ahk` file directly from GitHub.
    - Double-click `AI-Hotkeys.ahk` to run the app.
-   - To have the app start automatically on login, place the `.ahk` file (or a shortcut to it) in your Autostart folder:
+   - To have the app start automatically on login, place the `AI-Hotkeys.ahk` file (or a shortcut to it) in your Autostart folder:
      - Open File Explorer and type `shell:startup` into the address bar, then press Enter.
-     - Copy the `.ahk` file (or a shortcut to it) into the opened folder.
+     - Copy the `AI-Hotkeys.ahk` file (or a shortcut to it) into the opened folder.

    **Note:** We use AutoHotkey v1.1 because it's more compatible with existing environments.
-If you already have AutoHotkey v2.0 installed or choose to install it, running the `.ahk` file will offer to download and install v1.1 alongside v2.0 for backward compatibility, without replacing your existing installation.
+If you already have AutoHotkey v2.0 installed or choose to install it, running the `AI-Hotkeys.ahk` file will offer to download and install v1.1 alongside v2.0 for backward compatibility, without replacing your existing installation.

 ## Usage